 \subsection{Posterior Distributions and Model Checking}

-Here we present the posterior distributions for the physical parameters, namely the number of GCs $N^u$, the GC system radius $R^u$, and the S\'{e}rsic index $n^u$, of seven previously confirmed UDGs that we have detected from all four models.
-We then conduct a simple posterior predictive check for them using another set of parameters fitted using traditional astronomical techniques through maximum likelihood.

-We also perform posterior predictive check for the entire model by simulating GC point pattern using our inferred model.
-We then compare the simulated data and the real data by considering several simple summary statistics.
+This section contains the posterior distributions for the UDG physical parameters of seven previously confirmed UDGs that we have detected from all four models, namely the mean number of GCs $\varlambda^u$, the GC system radius $R^u$, and the S\'{e}rsic index $n^u$.
+We conducted a simple posterior predictive check by comparing our results to results obtained using traditional astronomical techniques through maximum likelihood.
+We also perform a more traditional posterior predictive check by simulating GC point pattern using our full posterior distribution.
+We then compare the simulated data and the real data through simple summary statistics.

-Figure \ref{fig:v7acs_UDG_dens} to \ref{fig:v15acs_UDG_dens} show the posterior distribution of the physical parameters of detected UDGs from our models and compared to the results obtained from MLE.
-Note that we cannot compare with real data since real data does not give us information on what these physical parameter values are.
+Figure \ref{fig:v11acs_UDG_dens} shows an example of one of our simple posterior predictive checks for image V11-ACS.
+The black curves repsent the marginal posterior distributions for each parameter, and the red vertical lines show the MLE using traditional astronomical model fitting.
+The MLE results were obtained by Steven Janssens in preparation for the \textit{HST} proposal for the PIPER survey \citep{Harris2020}.
+We can see from Figure \ref{fig:v11acs_UDG_dens} that our results in general align with the ones from MLE.
+Since the physical parameters are ultimately unknown quantities, we cannot compare our results with their true values (or true distributions).